Levoyage/levoyage.github.io/content/posts/life/Switzerland.md

 ---

 ### Useful Tips
-- Use public transportation—it's reliable and scenic!
+- If hiking in high season, be sure to check the weather at https://www.jungfrau.ch/en-gb/.
-- Always check the snow conditions if hiking during shoulder seasons.
+- Use public transportation - it's reliable and scenic!
-- Switzerland is expensive—budget accordingly.
+- If you choose to use public transportation, purchasing a Swiss Travel Pass is the least time-consuming option!
+You may be able to save a little more money than the former by using a half-fare card, but with a travel pass, you won't need to buy a ticket in most cases.
+However, according to my research, if the trip is planned very early, buying saver day pass is the most cost-effective option 😎.